act-rules/act-rules.github.io/_drafts/SC1-3-1-tables-headers-id-valid.md

 For each value in each cell `headers` attribute,

-check that the value references a cell `id` attribute value within the currently selected table,
+check that the value references an `id` attribute value of a `th` within the currently selected table,

 if yes, return [step1-pass1](#step1-pass1)